loicgreffier/spring-boot-ai-quickstarts/mcp-server-http/README.md

 It uses data from [The Simpsons Episode API](https://thesimpsonsapi.com), which is pre-fetched in `episodes.csv` file and stored in a PGvector database when the application starts.

 It exposes the following tools:
-- `get_episodes_by_description`, which returns information about Simpsons episodes using semantic search based on a description.
+- `get_episodes`, which returns information about Simpsons episodes using semantic search based on a description.
 Typical questions you can ask include:
   - "In which episodes does Homer go to space?"
   - "In which episodes does Sideshow Bob try to kill Bart?"
   - "Which episodes are themed around Halloween?"